Trump was briefed that China sought to pay non-state actors to attack US forces in Afghanistan - KVIA

 Trump was briefed that China sought to pay non-state actors to attack US forces in Afghanistan

-President Donald Trump received information earlier this month that China sought to pay non-state actors to attack American forces in Afghanistan, a senior administration official said.
+United States President Donald Trump received unconfirmed information earlier this month that China sought to pay non-state actors to attack American forces in Afghanistan, a senior administration official told CNN.

 The intelligence, which will be declassified by the Trump administration, was provided to the President in his daily brief on December 17, the official said.
 His national security adviser Robert O’Brien discussed the information with the President that same day, the official said.